dbt-labs/dbt-utils/README.md

 This macro is useful for transforming Jinja strings into "slugs", and can be useful when using a Jinja object as a column name, especially when that Jinja object is not hardcoded.

-For this example, let's pretend that we have payment methods in our payments table like `['venmo App', 'ca$h-money']`, which we can't use as a column name due to the spaces and special characters.
-This macro does its best to strip those out in a sensible way: `['venmo_app', 'cah_money']`.
+For this example, let's pretend that we have payment methods in our payments table like `['venmo App', 'ca$h-money', '1337pay']`, which we can't use as a column name due to the spaces and special characters.
+This macro does its best to strip those out in a sensible way: `['venmo_app', 'cah_money', '_1337pay']`.

 ```sql
 {%- set payment_methods = dbt_utils.get_column_values(